tomasrudh/analogclock/README.md

 | themes | | Has subvalues with timed settings |
 | - time | time interval | A time interval in the format HHMM-HHMM, there can be multiple 'time' sections
 | color_background | String | Background color of the clock |

+### Colors

+All colors can be entered in one of four different ways:
+- "green" The color in plain text.
+[Available colors](https://www.w3.org/TR/css-color-3/#svg-color)
+- "#3273a8" The first two digits are the level of Red in hex, 00 - FF.
+The second two Green, and the last two Blue. "#000000" is black, "#FF00FF" is bright pink and "#FFFFFF" is white.
+- rgba(0,0,0,0) The first two number is the level of Red in decimal, 0 - 255.
+The second Green, the third Blue and the last is alpha.
+Alpha is in decimal 0 - 1, where 0 is transparent. rgba(0,0,0,1) is black, rgba(255,0,255,1) is bright pink, rgba(0,0,0,1) is white and rgba(0,0,0,0.5) is semi transparent.
+Note that the value should not be quoted.
+- "--secondary-text-color" Refers to Home Assistant CSS variables.

+### Examples

 ![Analog clock3](https://github.com/tomasrudh/analogclock/blob/main/Images/AnalogClock3.png?raw=true)